Khloe Kardashian Promotes ‘Revenge Body’ By Sharing Her Personal Before And After Photos

 Some commenters even told Khloe she looked good before despite what haters may say.

 “But dont forget that you look good before as well.
-“Shubby” is also nice.
+‘Shubby’ is also nice.
 Isnt it?”

 “I also love how you look on the left pic, Khloe.
 You’re beautiful either way.”